-- 3. Commence the process leading to possible sale of Council land, in accordance with the Local Government Act 1993 and the Best Practice Guidelines published by the Department of Urban Affairs & Planning in January 1997 titled "LEPs and Council Land", (or with any subsequent advice from the Department). - 4.
-Highlight privately owned properties required for future recreation on Council's property system via the 'memo' function.
+3. Commence the process leading to possible sale of Council land, in accordance with the Local Government Act 1993 and the Best Practice Guidelines published by the Department of Urban Affairs & Planning in January 1997 titled "LEPs and Council Land", (or with any subsequent advice from the Department).

+4. Highlight privately system via the 'me owned properties of owned properties s required for future recreation on Council's property